 Is society upgrading really fast or has technology simply found a way to penetrate even the simplest trade like the fitness industry?

 Different investor-backed startups are already beginning to find ways on how to make people healthy and fit through technology.
-They are now personalizing the fitness coaching method using futuristic technologies like genomics, artificial intelligence (AI), and 3D scanning.
+They are now making custom fitness plan in coaching methods using futuristic technologies like genomics, artificial intelligence (AI), and 3D scanning.

 For people who want to be in great shape, the concept of customizing fitness procedures is a blessing, and some startup companies are banking on this idea.